 On each worker node a SURE Aerial license needs to be activated.

-If a firewall permission request pops up, we recommend to Allow Access and restart the SURE-node.exe executable to make sure the permissions are set correctly.
+If a firewall permission request pops up, we recommend to Allow access for both the Master and the Node and then restart the SURE-Node.exe executable to make sure the permissions are set correctly.

-For both GUI or for CLI, set up your project just like in a conventional way as if distributed processing would not be used.
-Additionally tell SURE how many subprojects you'd like to split your project into.
-This mainly depends on the number of available worker nodes and the size of the project area.
-The smallest subproject will consist of 5 Tiles.
+For both GUI or for CLI, set up your project just like in a conventional way as if distributed processing would not be used, in addition to which you define the subproject size and Activate Distributed Processing.

-SURE will now run the analysis stage on the master node in order to gather some information required to split up the project.
-Once done and after splitting the project, you'll find all created subprojects within the project folders directory "SubProjects", each of which contains a complete independent SURE project which then will be distributed to an assigned node for processing.
+SURE will now run the Analysis stage on the master node in order to gather the information required to split up the project.
+Once done and after splitting the project, you'll find all the created subprojects within the project folders directory "SubProjects", each of which contains a complete independent SURE project which then will be distributed to an assigned node for processing.
+Depending on the Scenario there are a certain number of Tiles per Subproject to be generated.

 - After starting the distributed processing project, you can switch to the Project Status tab to monitor the overall progress of your project.
 By selecting one of the tasks referring to one specific subproject, you can gain more information on this specific task, whether it's pending, running, or already finished.